Massive blast cripples parts of Crimea-Russia bridge, in blow to Putin's war effort - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kostan Nechyporenko, Olga Voitovych, Eyad Turki, Daria Tarasova, Zayn Nabbi, Teele Rebane, Oleksandra Ochman, Josh Pennington, Brad Lendon and Jason Hanna contributed to this report.
+CNN’s Kostan Nechyporenko, Olga Voitovych, Eyad Turki, Daria Tarasova, Zayn Nabbi, Teele Rebane, Oleksandra Ochman, Xiaofei Xu, Josh Pennington, Brad Lendon and Jason Hanna contributed to this report.